aravkuma/Identity-Access-Management/README.md

 # Identity-Access-Management
-Tools - Minikatz and LDAP
+Tools - Mimikatz and LDAP

+To know what is Mimikatz and the creation of LDAP in Linux machine (Ubuntu).